-The research informs critical works produced in a variety of mediums ranging from film, photography, sculpture, objects, installations and shoe-artifacts.
+The research informs critical works produced in a variety of mediums ranging from film, objects, installations and shoe-artifacts.
 It is disseminated in a variety of contexts through international exhibitions, conferences, artist talks and in both academic and non-academic publications.
-Notable exhibitions were held at the Museum of Art and Design New York (MAD), Modemuseum in Hasselt, Belgium, The Design Exchange Toronto, Spring Projects Gallery, London and the Victoria and Albert Museum, London.
+Notable exhibitions were held at the Museum of Art and Design New York, Modemuseum in Hasselt and the Victoria and Albert Museum.
 My work was nominated for the Designs of the Year, Design Museum London (2009) and was selected for the Jerwood Contemporary Makers Prize and Exhibition (2010) and won the Best Idea award at Copenhagen Fashion Film Festival 2019.
 My work is part of the permanent collection of the Fashion Institute of Technology New York.
 From 2011-2013 I was a Stanley Picker Fellow, Kingston University and in 2008 a Designer in Residence at D-Lab, Kyoto Institute of Technology.
 I welcome proposals from prospective PhD and MA by Research students working in the areas of discursive fashion, footwear, embodiment, gender, craft and technology.

 Bhomer, Marloes ten [Designer] (2009) After hours : Rotationalmouldedshoe, Mutant parade, Rotationalmouldingmachine, Color, Testpieces, Heels on hold, Cavity unfolded, Last, Slice.
 (Grouping of artefacts).